1011X/rever/README.md

 Rever is a reversible programming language.
 It features ["copy-in copy-out"] semantics, a minimal Pascal-like syntax, and a distinction between procedures and functions.

-It is inspired by Prolog, Pascal, Python, Rust, and Janus.
+It is mostly inspired by Janus and Rust, followed by Pascal and Prolog.
 Examples of other such reversible languages include [Janus] and [rFun].

 <!-- [Bob](https://link.springer.com/chapter/10.1007/978-3-642-29517-1_3). -->